 Role and day-to-day context

-O*NET's Computer Systems Engineers/Architects tasks make the work concrete: communicating with staff or clients to understand system requirements, evaluating system components, providing secure implementation guidance, directing systems analysis and operations, installing systems or software, monitoring operations, maintaining hardware/software, and verifying stability, interoperability, portability, security, or scalability.
+Those O*NET tasks make the work concrete: understanding system requirements, evaluating component suitability, implementing secure systems, directing systems work, monitoring operation, maintenance, and verifying stability, interoperability, security, or scalability.

 That task list is why SAA prep should include design tradeoffs, not only AWS service flashcards.
 A useful learner can explain why one architecture is secure, resilient, high-performing, and cost-aware under a real constraint.